davidcollini/YouTube-Frontend-Comparison/README.md

 # YouTube-Frontend-Comparison
-This repository serves as a central way to compare open source frontends for YouTube
+This repository serves as a central way to compare alternative frontends for YouTube

 ## Call to Action
 If there's any application not on the list, or anything not measured on this repo, feel free to create an issue and let me know